 Alert summaries are a Panther feature that will automatically help you instantly know the answers to the

 Where questions when triaging matching events in a rule alert.
 This feature is extremely useful when a rule has generated large numbers of matching events making understanding the nature of the threat(s) difficult.
-The alert summaries provide a view over all of the matching events that is often sufficient to avoid manually reviewing each event individually.
+The alert summaries provide a view over all of the matching events that are often sufficient to avoid manually reviewing each event individually.

 When creating a rule there is the option to declare